-You are already registered for our monthly lucky draw.
+You are already a registered user of Jewel Country.
 Thank You.

 Get the names of your loved ones etched in gold and diamond jewellery (Rings and Pendants) with no extra charges.